Ramah Navajo Indian Reservation: Ramah Navajo Police Force

 Ramah is unique from the rest of the Navajo Nation with having its own police force and police district along with its own new detention center which opened in 2016.

 Navajo Council Delegate

-Ramah is represented by Jamie Henio of Ramah who is one of the 24 Council Delegates who represents the nations 110 Chapters.
-He also Represents the two other satellite Chapters of Alamo and Tohajilee.
+Ramah Navajo Chapter is represented by Norman M. Begay who is one of the 24 Council Delegates who represents the nations 110 Chapters.
+He also Represents two other satellite chapters of Alamo and To'Hajiilee.
+He is also a part of the Navajo Nation Budget and Finance Committee.

 Education

 There is a tribal school, Pine Hill Schools, operated by the Ramah Navajo School Board and associated with the Bureau of Indian Education (BIE).

 Additionally the Gallup-McKinley County Schools is the local school district; the proximity of the nearest schools in Cibola County were so far, 50 mi away, that Cibola and McKinley counties agreed to have students sent to McKinley County schools.
 As of 1995 it buses students from the reservation to Ramah Village: Ramah Elementary School and Ramah Middle/High School.
 The reservation is physically within the Grants-Cibola County Schools district.